What is a financial investment in a business?

 Seed funding involves normal venture capital funding at a higher risk than normal.
 Before deciding to invest, investors consider factors such as:

-the control they'll have over the affairs of the company
+the control they'll have over the affairs of the business

 the control they’ll have over the investment itself

-the procedure for getting their money back in the event the company is sold or goes into liquidation
+the procedure for getting their money back in the event the business is sold or goes into liquidation

 the nature of the product or service market size